Kuangshi (Leo) Ai

 Notre Dame, IN 46556

 Hi there👋!
-I’m Kuangshi Ai, a first-year Ph.D. student in Computer Science and Engineering at the University of Notre Dame, where I work with Prof. Chaoli Wang in the ND-VIS Lab.
+I’m Kuangshi Ai, a second-year Ph.D. student in Computer Science and Engineering at the University of Notre Dame, where I work with Prof. Chaoli Wang in the ND-VIS Lab.
 I received my bachelor’s degree in Artificial Intelligence from Fudan University in July 2024.
 During undergrad, I spent a semester as an exchange student at the University of Sydney and conducted summer research with Prof. Toby Li at Notre Dame.

 If you’re interested in my work or would like to collaborate, feel free to reach out at kai[at]nd[dot]edu.